How To Win Back Your Time With The Right Virtual Assistant

 One crazy thing is that their customers, run the gamut of being very sophisticated techie people.
 And then also, they have customers who this is their first time doing a Zoom, for instance.
 And they’ve never built on a customer experience that isn’t a handshake, that’s one challenge right now in the pandemic.

 Most small and medium-sized businesses, they’re relational selling.
 They’re in that relational space and right now, as we transition to this digital world, many people are struggling.
 And so, their role is to help businesses find talent and buy back some of their time.
 And so, that one thing is kind of their driving force for everybody that they hire, all the customers that they bring in and that’s how they kind of think about customer experience.

 Yanique: Brilliant.
 So, basically trying to save someone time.

 Daniel agreed and shared that if you’re right now busy, you’re an entrepreneur.
 And he constantly thinks if he had more time, He could do anything.
 And that’s kind of what they hope, is that their customers are thinking, “Okay, I need help.
 I know I need help.
 My team needs help.
 We’re struggling in this.
-We’re struggling with implementation of clients or we’re struggling with setting of expectations or we need more help with our digital brand.”
+We’re struggling with the implementation of clients or we’re struggling with the setting of expectations or we need more help with our digital brand.”
 Whatever your need is, their job is in this process is to help you buy some of that time back.